toadums/node-api-boilerplate/README.md

 `./go.sh`

 ## Routing
 There are 5 methods for routing.
+You will want to put them in `api/routes/index.coffee`

 #### Router.resource
 Use this if you just want to implement some, or all of: